laurci/blog.ciobanu.dev/_posts/bf-jit.md

 Is this useful tho? **No, just fun.**

 Like, how fast does Brainf\*ck have to be anyway?
-Is not like someone is crazy enough to write an OS or a Mandelbrot Set view in it, right? **(uhm).**
+Is not like someone is crazy enough to write something like a Mandelbrot Set view in Brainf\*ck, right? **(uhm).**

 These posts take a lot of time to prepare and write.
 If you like the content I’m making and you wish to support these kinds of useless but fun journeys, [I have a GitHub Sponsors page now](https://github.com/sponsors/laurci/)!

 That being said, thanks for walking with me!
 Have a nice one!

+Oh, and also, brfore I go, here's a photo of a Mandelbrot Set view someone wrote in Brainf\*ck (running on this JIT).

 ![Mandelbrot Set view in BF](/assets/blog/bf-jit/output.png)